DrivenAllianceStream/drivenalliancestream.github.io/_posts/2015-02-19-Implicit_Mentorship.md

 ---
 {% include JB/setup %}

-I think everyone understands that having an explicit mentor is a great thing that has many benefits but I sometimes I don't think that people think of Implicit Mentorship.
+I think everyone understands that having an explicit mentor is a great thing that has many benefits but I sometimes don't think that people think of Implicit Mentorship.

 Explicit Mentorship is an intentional process and is generally a relationship that is agreed on between two or more people.
 You can discuss topics with your mentor and get feedback and insights on various topics.